GaryCooper-pm/gc_first-project/README.md

 # STRUCTURE
 ## Header
-* A clean and simple header using a subtle gradient for style and contains the club logo centered on the page
+* A clean and simple header using a subtle gradient for style and contains the club logo centered on the page.

 ![Header](docs/images/header.JPG "Header")